jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ## Short Curriculum Vitae

-From 2002 to 2005, I completed an apprenticeship as an IT specialist for system integration.
-Between 2006 and 2009, I attended a technical computer science course at the DAA Technical College while working full-time, graduating in 2009 as a Staatlich geprüfter Informatiker (Certified Computer Scientist).
+Since 2024 I am working for [Nile](https://www.thenile.dev/) and building a tenant-aware, distributed, and storage/compute-decoupled version of PostgreSQL.
+I am focusing on query routing, planner improvements, and storage decoupling.

+From 2022 to 2024, I worked for [Timescale](http://timescale.com/) as a Software Engineer on database internals, [contributing](https://github.com/timescale/timescaledb/commits?author=jnidzwetzki) to the development of TimescaleDB, a time-series extension for PostgreSQL.
+I contributed to various planner improvements, added distributed join support to the multi-node version, improved continuous aggregates, and implemented the first version of the [SIMD accelerated](https://github.com/timescale/timescaledb/commit/a094f175eb7c98173c78f557880ccd2d89b791f8) queries.

 From 2009 to 2022, I studied part-time at FernUniversität in Hagen.
 In 2012, I earned a Bachelor of Science in Computer Science, followed by a Master of Science in Computer Science in 2014, focusing on Operating Systems, Distributed, and Cooperative Systems.
 In 2022, I received a Dr. rer. nat.
 (PhD equivalent) in Computer Science with a [thesis](https://ub-deposit.fernuni-hagen.de/receive/mir_mods_00001836) on distributed databases.

-Between 2012 and 2014, I worked as a student assistant (part-time) at the Chair of Cooperative Systems, assisting with courses on Operating Systems, Distributed Systems, and Computational Geometry.
-From 2020 to 2022, I served as a research assistant (part-time) at the Chair of Databases for New Applications, where I maintained the SECONDO database kernel.
+During that time I focussed on databases internals and created [BBoxDB](/portfolio/bboxdb), a distributed key-bounding-box-value store for multi-dimensional data, [Distributed SECONDO](/portfolio/distributed-secondo), and contributed to the [SECONDO](/portfolio/secondo) extensible database system.

+From 2002 to 2005, I completed an apprenticeship as an IT specialist for system integration.
+Between 2006 and 2009, I attended a technical computer science course at the DAA Technical College while working full-time, graduating in 2009 as a Staatlich geprüfter Informatiker (Certified Computer Scientist).

 For more details, visit my [LinkedIn](https://www.linkedin.com/in/jnidzwetzki) profile.